datacamp-content/courses-introduction-to-shell/chapter1.md

 so you must delete all the files in a directory *before* you delete the directory.

 To create a new directory,
-you must use another commmand called `mkdir`
+you must use another command called `mkdir`
 (which stands for "make directory").
 For example,
 if you want to store a copy of `course.txt` in a directory called `info`,